-Parties to a transaction that choose to file notice of the transaction with CFIUS must do so in accordance with the procedures stated in the regulations at 31 C.F.R. § 800.501.
-The notice must include the information required in the regulations at 31 C.F.R. § 800.502.
+Parties to a transaction that choose to file notice of the transaction with CFIUS must do so in accordance with the procedures under 31 C.F.R. § 800.501.
+The notice must include the information required under 31 C.F.R. § 800.502.

 1. Pre-Notice Consultations and Draft Notices

 CFIUS does not issue advisory opinions as to whether a transaction might raise national security concerns or be considered a covered transaction subject to review.
 Parties to a transaction are encouraged to consult with CFIUS in advance of filing a notice and/or to file with CFIUS a draft notice or other appropriate documents describing the transaction.
-The notice must include the information required in the regulations at 31 C.F.R. § 800.502.
+The notice must include the information required under 31 C.F.R. § 800.502.

-Such steps both aid the Committee’s understanding of the transaction and provide an opportunity for the Committee to request additional information to be included in the actual notice.
-Upon receiving the notice, the Staff Chairperson will promptly determine whether the notice satisfies the requirements for completeness as promulgated in the regulations.
+These steps both aid the Committee’s understanding of the transaction and provide an opportunity for the Committee to request additional information to be included in the formal notice.
+Upon receiving the formal notice, the Staff Chairperson will promptly determine whether the notice satisfies the requirements for completeness under the regulations.
 If the notice is complete, the Staff Chairperson will circulate the notice to all CFIUS members.
 A review period of up to 45 days begins on the next business day.

 Any such pre-notice consultation should take place, or any draft notice should be provided, at least five (5) business days before the filing of a voluntary notice.
-All information and documentary material submitted or filed with the Committee as part of pre-notice consultations is accorded confidential treatment pursuant to 31 C.F.R. § 800.802 of the regulations.
+All information and documentary material submitted or filed with the Committee as part of pre-notice consultations is accorded confidential treatment under 31 C.F.R. § 800.802.

 2. Filing a Notice